 The human resources field covers all areas of the private and public sector.
 Business and industry consistently seek out qualified employees who can move into the supervisory ranks.
 Anoka Technical College's Supervisory Management program prepares individuals to perform successfully as supervisors.

-Wage information is available from the Minnesota Department of Employment and Economic Development (https://mn.gov/deed/jobseekers/job-outlook/).
+Wage information is available from the Minnesota Department of Employment and Economic Development.